The Part I Want: Advocate

 To view a PDF version of this article, click here.

 “Dress for the part you want, not the part you have.”

 Stunned by what I heard, I sat silently in disbelief.
 My emotions went from feelings of hurt to anger to frustration.
 Well-meaning advice?
 Or veiled discrimination?

 Here was my question: “What skills and experiences should I focus on improving in order to advance in the company?”

 That reply was the FIRST and only piece of advice and sounded as if I was being judged on my appearance, not on my skills or talents.
 My appearance equated to my weight.
-I am super morbidly obese; I have lipedema and lymphedema, conditions that cause excess adipose tissue and lymph fluid to accumulate in my arms and legs.
+I am affected by obesity; I have lipedema and lymphedema, conditions that cause excess adipose tissue and lymph fluid to accumulate in my arms and legs.
 The hurt, anger and frustration stemmed from years of challenges I had overcome in order to be a contributing member of society and yet, once again I found I was being discriminated against based on my weight.

 Throughout my life, my weight did not matter, that is, I never let my weight keep me from doing what I wanted or being the person I was.
 I learned to accommodate for my weight, and I did so very well.
 In school, I was in plays, band, choir, traffic scout, after school activities, talented and gifted program and had many friends.
 I walked to school, played outside, rode my bike, and I had a paper route.
 Looking back, I had few negative experiences related to my weight, and the few I did have, I easily brushed off as non-important.